hdorgeval/testcafe-snippets/say-goodbye-to-flakyness.md

 ## The recipe

-Given a flacky test, I discover that more code has always to be added to make the test pass and say goodby to flakyness.
+Given a flaky test, I discover that more code has always to be added to make the test pass and say goodby to flakyness.

 Let's start with a trivial example: